Kabul University: Early history

 In the 1960s, foreign-educated scholars populated the campus.
 Notable students influenced during this era included Ahmad Shah Massoud, Gulbuddin Hekmatyar, Dr. Faiz Ahmad, and Saydal Sokhandan.
 Many different political groups were influenced by the university, such as Khalqists, Parchamites, Sholayees, and Ikhwanists.
-In a clash between Ikhwanis and Sholayees, a poet named Saydal Sokhandan was killed by Hekmatyar in the 1970s.
+In a clash between Ikhwanis and Sholayees, a poet named Saydal Sokhandan was killed by Hekmatyar in June 1972.
 Saydal was fired upon and shot by Gulbuddin during an argument.

 During the governance of the People's Democratic Party of Afghanistan (PDPA), Kabul University lost several lecturers and staff.
 The majority of the university's faculty left during the ten-year period of unrest or civil war that followed the fall of the PDPA government in 1992.
 The area around the university and Karte Char was a major battleground in the Afghan Civil War (1992–1996).